useful-forks/useful-forks.github.io/README.md

   * Implement authenticated requests to the GitHub API (which increases the limit of calls)
   * Added some minimal feedback for certain edge-cases
   * Created an actual website for the feature
-  * Position the chrome extension's results where they won't move the other links of the page
+  * The Chrome extension leads to the (more powerful) website
 * Thanks to [`star-history`](https://star-history.t9t.io/#useful-forks/useful-forks.github.io)'s [open-source website](https://github.com/bytebase/star-history/tree/c0e7aa7cc01d5bab9188fc7d2a2bac409d2915ec/website) which I adapted for this project